-Mosaic Georgia: Sexual Assault Center and Children's Advocacy Center Crisis hotline - 1 (866) 900-6019 Office phone - (770) 497-9122
+Mosaic Georgia: Sexual Assault Center and Children's Advocacy Center Crisis hotline - 1(866)900-6019 Office phone - (770)497-9122

-RAINN.org: National sexual assault hotline
+RAINN.org: National sexual assault hotline 1(800)656-HOPE

-1(800) 656-HOPE

-Thehotline.org: National Domestic Violence Hotline 1(800) 799-7233 harm, and the provost or Campus Police may issue an institutional no-contact order.
+Thehotline.org: National Domestic Violence Hotline 1(800)799-7233 controlled property.
+GGC is also committed to protecting complainants from any further harm, and the provost or Campus Police may issue an institutional no-contact order.
+No-contact orders are enforced by the Title IX office, the Office of Student Integrity, Dean of Students office, and Public Safety.
 These services are made available to the complainant and respondent before or after the filing of a complaint or where no complaint has been filed.